Tourism Fiji launches new brand

-Tourism Fiji launched a revitalised version of its well-known “happiness” brand to a new one, “Where Happiness Comes Naturally”.
+Tourism Fiji launched a revitalized version of its well-known “happiness” brand to a new one, “Where Happiness Comes Naturally”.

 Speaking during the launch, Deputy Prime Minister Viliame Gavoka says the campaign speaks to the growing desire for meaningful tourism among our visitors while acknowledging our rich history and heritage.